solodev/aws/pages/solodev-cms-pro.md

 ## Step 6: View CloudFormation Stack Outputs

 If your stack builds successfully, you will see the green "CREATE_COMPLETE" message.
 Click on the primary stack and view the "Outputs" tab.
 You will find the IP address associated with the Solodev backend.
+Point both your primary domain (mydomain.com) and a dedicated backend domain/subdomain (solodev.mydomain.com) to this URL.

 <table>
 	<tr>